mbabineau/cloudformation-docker-registry/README.md

 CloudFormation template for an S3-backed private [Docker Registry](https://github.com/dotcloud/docker-registry) with password protection and HTTPS.

 Prerequisites:
-* Trusted SSL certificate for this address (self-signed certs are [not supported](https://github.com/dotcloud/docker/pull/2687) by docker unless added to the system keystore)
+* SSL certificate (if it's untrusted, you'll need to add it to the system keystore or pass use Docker's `--insecure` option)
 * (Optional) Route 53 hosted zone for the desired registry address (e.g., `mycompany.com` for `docker.mycompany.com`)

 ## Overview